FAQ

 How can I promote the ASPIRE summer program?

-You can freely download and distribute our poster which contains the essential information about our program.
+You can freely download and distribute our poster which contains the essential information about our summer school.
 Click here or use the top menu to navigate to the page.

 I didn't find my question in this FAQ.
 Who can I contact for further information?